Debt and finance policy

 The Commonwealth has been in the forefront of international efforts to combat money laundering and terrorist financing, particularly through supporting its developing member countries to implement comprehensive Anti-Money Laundering (AML) and Combating Financing of Terrorism (CFT) systems that comply with global standards.

 Mainstreaming Gender in Debt and Development Resource Management

 This handbook highlights the linkages between debt and gender and discusses policies and action taken by international agencies and bilateral donors to promote and integrate gender issues in the provision of development assistance.

 Credit Management for Poverty Alleviation

 Examines the poverty endured by women in developing countries and how it can be alleviated.

 Beautiful But Costly: Business Costs in Small Remote Economies

 This publication is a study of the operating costs confronting the private sector in small economies, with the view to determine whether these act as a fundamental impediment to trade and investment.

-Developing Countries and the Global Financial System: Report of the Conference on Developing Countries and the Global Financial System
+Developing Countries and the Global Financial System

 This book presents the main papers and principal discussion points of a conference held in June 2000, organised jointly by the Commonwealth Secretariat, the World Bank and the IMF.
 This book looks at how these and other issues relating to the global financial system impact on the developing world.